gdssouza/gdssouza/README.md

 Welcome to my github page!

-- 🌍 I am a geoscientist with a background in geophysics
+- 🌍 I'm a geoscientist with a background in geophysics
 - 🔍 I'm interested in data science for reservoir characterization
 - 💼 I have experience with seismic interpretation, seismic inversion, geomodeling and machine learning models